igorw/weblog/_posts/2013-09-04-composer-vendor-directory.md

 Third, version control.
 No need to litter your gitignore with random garbage.

+## Isolation

+Remember PEAR?
+Not only was PEAR itself installed into some global-ish location (if you were lucky enough to actually successfully install it), but all libraries installed via PEAR were global.
+If you had two projects depending on conflicting versions of the same package, you were screwed.

+Enough of that.
+That's why composer is a dependency manager and not a package manager.
+It manages deps per-project, it isolates them.
+It disallows sharing the same package directory between projects.

+Yes, that means you potentially get two copies, but trust me, it's totally worth it.

 ## Excuses

 Here are some reasons why you would need to move your packages to a specific